IamPekka058/branchMatchRegex/README.md

     path: './branch-regex-patterns.yml'
 ```

-An example of the `branch-regex-patterns.yml` file:
+The `branch-regex-patterns.yml` file could look like this:
 ```yaml
 - 'feature/*'
 - 'bugfix/*'